 Figure 6: First request — cache miss triggers a write.

-Figure 7: Subsequent request — cache hit, no rendering needed.
+Figure 7: Subsequent request — cache hit, rendering skipped entirely.

-Cache hits, writes, expirations, and performance improvements are no longer invisible.
+Cache hits, writes, and misses are no longer invisible.

 Fail-Open Semantics